black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Within the playPreviousSong function, add an if statement with a condition of userData?.currentSong === null.
 This will check if there is currently no song playing.
 If there isn't any, exit the function using a return.

 Inside the else block, create a constant named currentSongIndex and assign it getCurrentSongIndex().

+# Step 59
+To get the previous song, subtract 1 from the currentSongIndex of userData?.songs and assign it to the constant previousSong.
+After that, call the playSong function and pass previousSong.id as an argument.